uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [High Park](http://www.highparktoronto.com)

 The only park in Toronto that I've visited that you can get in deep enough to lose sight of the city.
-High Park is a massive greenspace to the west of the city
+High Park is a massive green space to the west of the city

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwMDg2MzAxMV19
+eyJoaXN0b3J5IjpbNjkxMjQ5ODFdfQ==
 -->